 As any truly nice city, it has a great natural reserve on its doorstep.
 The Chatkal mountains around Chimgan inside the large Ugam-Chatkal reserve are great for hiking, rafting, mountain biking, skiing and heliskiing.

-Fergana Valley has some interesting towns.
-Kokand, ancient capital of the Kokand Khanate, is interesting enough for a half day.
+Away from the central axis of the country, the towns of Fergana Valley offer a different panorama.
+The palaces of Kokand, ancient capital of the Kokand Khanate, are a must if you are headed that direction.
 Fergana has little history, but as the biggest city in this part of Uzbekistan and centrally located, it’s the best place to base yourself for a few days to explore the surrounding villages.
 Most famous for tourism are the pottery village of Rishton and the silk production center at Margilon.
 Andijon is an interesting place and worthy of a stopover if you are heading to Kyrgyzstan.

 Central Uzbekistan Travel

-If you are in Uzbekistan, Samarkand is unmissable for its monuments of the powerful khans of the past: the Registan, Shah-I-Zinda, Bibi Khanym, Guri Amir, the observatory, and so on.
+If you are in Uzbekistan, travel to Samarkand is a must for its monuments of the powerful khans of the past: the Registan, Shah-I-Zinda, Bibi Khanym, Guri Amir, the observatory, and so on.
 It’s enjoyable, as long as you are prepared for mass tourism.
 If you are not, try Shakhrisabz.
 In Timur’s hometown stand the ruins of his greatness, far away from the overrestored monuments in Samarkand.

 Outside of town, Hoja Ismail is a famous pilgrimage spot and Urgut is well-known for its Sunday bazaar.
 With Tajikistan so nearby, the nature in the Zerafshan and Hissar mountains are seldom explored.
 Instead, ecotourism in Nurata and Aidarkul lake is growing in popularity for those looking to see a different side of Uzbekistan.